timre13/Chip-8_emulator/README.md

 ~~~

 ## Usage
-Note:
-> I will refer to the ROM files as ROM or program in this documentation.

 ### Select a CHIP-8 ROM
 When you start the emulator, the ROM selector opens.
 It shows the ROMs in the ./roms directory and in its subdirectories.
 You can copy your own ROMs here.